mbeckrich/genes/README.md

 4) Run `volta install node` and `volta install npm`.
 Then, run `npm install` to install dependencies.

+# Using the site

+After setting up the site, some initial data creation and wrangling is required.

+This site is designed to use [Gramps](https://gramps-project.org/blog/) and a [GEDCOM](https://www.gedcom.org) file of family data.
+After installing Gramps and importing a GEDCOM file, create an HTML report using Gramps: `Reports` -> `Text Reports` -> `Detailed Ancestor Report`.
+Underneath the [front matter](https://gohugo.io/content-management/front-matter/) in the site's `DAR.md` file
+  (`content/reference-lists/DAR.md`), paste the contents of the file exported from Gramps.

+Back at the terminal and in your site's directory, run `hugo`.
+This will create the file `index.json` in `public/reference-lists/dar`.
+Copy the data from this file and paste it into the file `DAR.json` in `data`.

+### Content

 # Things to know

 ### CSS